SimpleDataLabsInc/prophecy-docs/docs/metadata/Git/git-troubleshooting.md

 tags: []
 ---

 Sometimes there is an error when Prophecy tries to reach Git.
 This could be caused by your user's [authorization](#debugging-git-credentials), a [repository setting](debugging-repository-setttings), or a [network](#debugging-network-issues) issue.
 Fear not!
-This guide outlines what to do if you see error messages such as: `not authorized`, `git-upload-pack-not-permitted`, or `git-recieve-pack-not-permitted`.
+This guide outlines what to do if you see error messages such as:
+`not authorized`
+`git-upload-pack-not-permitted`
+or
+`git-recieve-pack-not-permitted`

 ![errorMsgs](./../img/git_troubleshooting_1.png)